Quantum-mutnauQ/Fast_Reader_GTK/README.md

 # Speed Reader

-Speed Reader is a simple yet powerful application designed to help users read text rapidly and efficiently.
-Built using the GTK library in C, this program offers a customizable interface for optimizing the reading experience.
+Speed Reader is a versatile application designed to assist users in reading text swiftly and effectively.
+Developed using the GTK library in C, this program offers a customizable interface to enhance the reading experience.

 ## Features

-- **Customizable Settings**: Users can configure various aspects of the reading experience, including background color, text color, font size, and whether to show progress indicators.
+- **Customizable Settings**: Tailor your reading experience by adjusting settings like background color, text color, font size, and display of progress indicators.
-- **Text Input**: Users can input text into the application using a text entry field.
+- **Text Input**: Easily input text into the application through a dedicated text entry field.
-- **Word-by-Word Display**: The entered text is split into words, and each word is displayed individually, allowing users to focus on one word at a time.
+- **Word-by-Word Display**: The text is broken down into individual words, presented one at a time, facilitating focused reading.
-- **Navigation Options**: Users can navigate through the text using navigation buttons (previous and next) or keyboard shortcuts.
+- **Navigation Options**: Seamlessly navigate through the text using intuitive navigation buttons or convenient keyboard shortcuts.
-- **Progress Indicators**: The application provides progress indicators to show the current position in the text and overall progress.
+- **Progress Indicators**: Keep track of your reading progress with helpful indicators displaying your current position in the text and overall progress.
-- **Internationalization Support**: Speed Reader supports internationalization, allowing for localization of user-facing strings in different languages.
+-
 ## Getting Started

-To use Speed Reader, follow these steps:
+To begin using Speed Reader, follow these simple steps:

-1. **Installation**: Downloda the latest relase and upack the zip file.
+1. **Installation**: Download the latest release and extract the contents from the zip file.
-2. **RUN** run the Copiled "SpeedReader", you can execute ./SpeedReader in the folder where the programm is safen of you can dobble click it.
+2. **Execution**: Run the compiled "SpeedReader" executable.
+You can execute it by running `./SpeedReader` in the folder where the program is saved, or simply double-click on it.

-## Adding new laguage
+## Adding a New Language

-1. **Ceate files** Ceate a folder in the locales folader named in the short form of you language and in this foalder creat an other foalder named ```LC_MESSAGES```.
-Than in this folder create a flie named ```speedreader.po```.
+1. **Create Files**: Within the "locales" folder, create a subfolder named with the short of your language.
+Inside this folder, create another folder named `LC_MESSAGES`.
+Then, within this folder, create a file named `speedreader.po`.
-2.  **Add Translation to file** copy this template, and modify the Englisch names to the maes in your laguage.
+2. **Add Translations to File**: Copy the provided template and modify the English phrases to their equivalents in your language in the speedreader.po file.
 ```
 msgid ""
 msgstr ""